Portland Car Accident Lawyer

 Oregon follows a legal doctrine called modified comparative negligence.
 If you have been injured in a car accident, the amount of compensation you can obtain will be reduced by your percentage of fault in the accident.
 If your share of fault for the accident is higher than the other parties involved, you will not be able to obtain compensation.

-Recovering Compensation After Your Car Accident
+How Can You Recover Compensation After Your Car Accident?

 - Loss of earnings and loss of expected future earnings